Tiwana family of Shahpur

-The Tiwana family of Shahpur is a prominent Punjabi Muslim feudal family of Parmar Rajput decent.
+The Tiwana family of Shahpur is a prominent Punjabi Muslim feudal family which claims Parmar Rajput decent.
 It is among the largest landowning families in Punjab, and its members have held significant influence in Punjabi politics politics since the 17th century.

 In 1862, the Shahpur District was administered by Malik Sahib Khan Tiwana and Council Member Mehar Khan Tiwana.
 Notable descendants of the family include: